nent/nent/packages/core/README.md

 ## Installation

-> This is a pre-release project and is subject to breaking changes and incomplete features.
+> ℹ️ Note: This is a pre-release project and is subject to breaking changes and incomplete features.
 Thank you for trying it out!

 Add a single script reference to the page head and the library is ready to go.